 On February 13, 1633, Galileo Galilei arrived in Rome to stand trial before the Catholic Inquisition for heresy.
 The main point of the Church was that Galileo espoused the Copernican theory of Heliocentrism, that is, the Sun is the center of the solar system and the Earth orbits the Sun.
 According to the Church, such an idea was “foolish and absurd… formally heretical.”
 Forced to recant, Galileo was spared, but lived the remainder of his life under house arrest.
 Several times throughout History a trial has been described as “The Trial of the Century” or other such superlative indicating that a particular trial was of extraordinary importance or interest.
 Today we list 10 of those momentous court cases.
-Which cases would you add to our list?
 (Note: There is no significance to the order listed.
 We apologize for the American-centric nature of the list, but that is our background.
 A separate list would be needed just for Supreme Court cases, so we limited our input to just a couple high profile ones, no disrespect to the other important topics.)

 1. Catholic Church v.
 Galileo, 1633.